 Provide teaching and assessment opportunities in line with the relevant awarding body requirements to promote access to achievement.

-Produce and deliver appropriate individual and group exercises, in order to achieve the Individual Learning Plans of participants.
+Produce and deliver appropriate individual and group exercises in order to achieve the Individual Learning Plans of participants.

 Assist learners thought appropriate coaching and mentoring to produce work in accordance with the standards of learning and achievement required to progress.